 If your home in Sydney is on mortgage, and you have already established your savings account, you can try to combine them so you can save a lot of money.
 By refinancing your mortgage, you can find a better rate.
 Make sure that you get a 100% offset account so your savings could offset the interest that you pay on your home loan.
 One advantage of this arrangement is that you can still access your savings account when the need arises.

 When was the last time you checked your super fund?
 If you have multiple accounts, you might miss out on some savings.
 Find all your super accounts then consolidate them into a single account.
 This will bring you additional savings as you are basically rewarded for the money you are investing into your super.
 But be sure to do your due diligence first and know more about the different options available.
 Find out if there are termination charges, and ask your current employer if there is available program in which the company can contribute to your funds.
 Sorting out your super fund early on is crucial so you can have more money in your retirement.[ RELATED POST: Four Tips for Boosting Your Superannuation in Your 30s ]

-10. Ask Help from a Professional Financial Planner
+10. Ask Help from a Professional Financial Adviser

-With the help of a professional advisor in Sydney, you can also work on your financial goals, especially the long term ones such as buying your own house or preparing a comfortable retirement.
-A financial advisor can help you create a plan so you can achieve your goals through better management of your personal finance.
+With the help of a professional Adviser in Sydney, you can also work on your financial goals, especially the long term ones such as buying your own house or preparing a comfortable retirement.
+A financial Adviser can help you create a plan so you can achieve your goals through better management of your personal finance.

-For more information on how you can better manage your finances, call Focused Financial Advice on 02 9003 0611 to talk to a Financial Advisor in Sydney.
+For more information on how you can better manage your finances, call Focused Financial Advice on 02 9003 0611 to talk to a Financial Adviser in Sydney.

 Do you know more money tips to help people living in Sydney?
 Please write them in the comments!